 It is important to note that both of these studies used the APA’s criteria for IGD rather than the WHO’s criteria for gaming disorder, but there is some overlap between the symptoms of the two disorders.

 Some experts believe that playing video games can offer some benefits, especially for children.
-Research suggests that gaming may have positive effects on children’s cognitive and social skills.

 Even though gaming disorder is not widespread, people should be aware of the amount of time that they spend playing games.
 They should also monitor the effect that gaming has on their other activities, their physical and mental health, and their relationships with others.